-The Board shall be composed of at least five (5) but not more than fifteen (15) directors who are elected by the stockholders, with collective working knowledge, experience or expertise that is relevant to the Corporation's industry or sector.
-The membership of the Board may be a combination of executive and non-executive directors (which include independent directors) in order that no director or small group of directors can dominate the decision-making process and to assure an appropriate mix of competence and expertise and that its members remain qualified for their positions individually and collectively, to enable it to fulfill its roles and responsibilities and respond to the needs of the organization based on the evolving business environment and strategic direction.
+The Board shall be composed of nine (9) members (or such number as shall be indicated in the By-laws from time to time) who are elected by the stockholders, with collective working knowledge, experience or expertise that is relevant to the Corporation's industry or sector.
+The membership of the Board may be a combination of executive and non-executive directors, and independent directors in order that no director or small group of directors can dominate the decision-making process and to assure an appropriate mix of competence and expertise and that its members remain qualified for their positions individually and collectively, to enable it to fulfill its roles and responsibilities and respond to the needs of the organization based on the evolving business environment and strategic direction.
 A majority of the Board shall be non-executive directors ("NEDs") who possess such qualifications and stature that enable them to effectively participate in the deliberations of the Board and help secure objective, independent judgment on corporate affairs and substantiate proper checks and balances.
 It is the Board's policy to encourage diversity in age, gender, ethnicity, culture, skills, competence and knowledge to ensure that optimal decision making is achieved at the Board level.